RomanCPodolski/notizverwaltung/README.txt

 The MIT License (MIT)

-Copyright (c) 2013 Roman Christian Podolski, Janek Schoenwetter, Dominik Irimi
+Copyright (c) 2013 Roman Christian Podolski, Janek Schoenwetter, Dominik

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal